 This most precious of metals will not tarnish.
 It is rarer than gold, and in its pure state it is a natural brilliant white.
 And finally, its most winning characteristic is durability.

 Of course, a metal such as this comes with a high price tag.
-When looking for a jewelry piece to cherish and pass down to future generations, platinum is your choice.
+When looking for a jewellery piece to cherish and pass down to future generations, platinum is your choice.

 Fun fact: White gold was developed by jewelers because of the public's love for platinum and its general lack of availability and high cost.
 To create white gold, an alloy of nickel and zinc and small amounts of copper and silver are added to yellow gold.